haudiobe/5GVideo/README.md

 ## anchor verification

+> see the `samples` directory for sample verification logs and reports.

 `verify.py` script runs verification for bitstream or metrics, updates the anchor's metrics if verification is successfull.

 verify a specific anchor's bitstreams: